junksamiad/template-sender-engine/lld/processing-engines/whatsapp-processing-engine-v1.0.md

 ## 1. Introduction

 This document provides a detailed description of the WhatsApp Processing Engine component of the WhatsApp AI chatbot system.
-It is part of a series of low-level design documents, with similar documents existing for each channel processing engine (SMS, Email, etc.).
-Each processing engine operates independently but follows the same architectural patterns.
+It is part of a series of low-level design documents, with similar documents existing for each channel processing engine (SMS, Email, Whatsapp).
+Each processing engine operates independently but follows the similar architectural patterns.

 ### 1.1 Channel Routing Process